 Did you check no in any of the boxes?
 If so, it’s likely that your site isn’t optimized for mobile.
 Here’s why:

 Each page on your website appears in its entirety, just as it does on a desktop, only it’s a teeny tiny version.
 That means everything is small: the text, the images, the links and the navigation.
 To see anything, you have to expand a page or scroll horizontally.
 Since links are small and close together, it’s hard to click them.
-Ideally, text should be 16 pixels or larger for readability, and any buttons or links should be at least 40 pixels wide or tall for optimal fat finger click-ability.
+Ideally, text size should be 16 pixels or larger for readability, and any buttons or links should be at least 40 pixels wide or tall for optimal fat finger click-ability.